Creating Peace of Mind with Thoughtful Estate Planning

 When you visit Rhodes Law Firm, PLLC about creating an estate plan, the initial focus will be on you and the people you love – not on what you own.
 Attorney Annette Rhodes talks with you about your desires and your concerns for both yourself and for your loved ones before talking about what you own and how those assets can best be protected and passed onto others.
 The type and value of your assets do not necessarily drive your decisions and will not drive our conversation.
 You can review the initial questions you will be asked and a list of factors to consider here.

 Annette advises you, then creates and helps you implement your estate plan with beneficiary designations or, if applicable, transferring assets to your living trust.
-For instance, the tax benefits of an Individual Retirement Account (IRA) or other qualified retirement account in your name can be continued for your heirs if you plan thoughtfully and implement the plan correctly.
+For instance, the SECURE Act (effective Jan.
+1, 2020) drastically affects inherited Individual Retirement Accounts (IRAs) or other qualified retirement accounts, but you can significantly reduce your heirs’ tax burden with respect to inherited retirement accounts if you plan thoughtfully and implement the plan correctly.

-A will directs what happens to your personal belongings, investments, real estate and other assets should you die and can also make provision for your children’s care.
-A will can be the vehicle for establishment of a trust.
+A will directs what happens to your personal belongings, investments, real estate, and other assets should you die and can also make provision for your children’s care.
+A will can be the vehicle for the establishment of a trust.
 It should make your wishes clear to your survivors.
-The executor of your will gathers your assets, determines what you owe at your death, makes sure those debts are paid and then distributes what is remaining to your heirs in accordance with your will.
+The executor of your will gathers your assets, determines what you owe at your death, makes sure those debts are paid, and then distributes what is remaining to your heirs in accordance with your will.

 If someone dies without a will, state law controls who receives their assets via “intestate succession” laws.
 If you should die without a will, state law will see that your family receives your assets, but you may be surprised who would be included and how your assets would be divided.
 Annette can explain how the intestate succession laws would apply to you and help you determine if you need a will.